Siberian Alder Alnus hirsuta

 - Flower Description:

-- The Manchurian Alder produces male and female florets on the same tree.
-The catkins are long, purple in color, and droop below the tree branches.
+- The male catkins are 2-4 inches long, purple-brown in color, and droop below the tree branches.
+The female catkins are 5/8 inch long.
 The blooming period occurs in March and April before the leaves emerge.
-The florets are cross-pollinated by the wind.
-The female catkins remain on the tree throughout the summer then in the fall, the female catkins release seeds.

 -